-The Importance of a Clear Grape Purchase AgreementAdded by Hawley Troxell in Articles & Publications, Business Law, Wine, Brew, Spirits Law on July 30, 2013
+The Importance of a Clear Grape Purchase AgreementAdded by Hawley Troxell in Articles & Blogs, Business Law, Wine, Brew, Spirits Law on July 30, 2013

 One of the most significant challenges faced by vintners is controlling the winemaking process.
 Going from raw materials to bottled product requires one part faith and infinite parts planning and oversight.
 A vintner wants to be in control of her product from the growth of the grape to the bottling of the wine.
 If you’re a vintner with a vineyard, you can stay in control – albeit labor-intensive control – of your product from the ground to the bottle.
 If you’re a vintner who purchases grapes from an outside source, you must rely on a third-party to ensure you get grapes of the right quality and quantity for your finished product.
 You may have planned your upcoming vintage based on certain expectations, only to be surprised at harvest time.
 So how can you limit these surprises?
 If you’re a vintner who purchases grapes, you can take a lot of the guessing out of your plans by entering into a clear, concise written grape purchase agreement (GPA).